jeevanp03/phishing-app/README.md

 5. Select the number of emails to analyze
 6. Click "Analyze Emails" to start the analysis
 7. Review the detailed security report for each email

+#### Manual Analysis
+1. Switch to "Manual Analysis" tab
+2. Paste the email content you want to analyze
+3. Click "Analyze Email" to start the analysis
+4. Review the detailed security report

 ### Simulation Mode
 1. Switch to "Simulation Mode"